Connecting Business and Art

 While attending graduate school, Angela served as project assistant to cartoonist and author Lynda Barry at the Wisconsin Institute for Discovery’s Image Lab.
 There she lead art classes for scientists and helped curate numerous art exhibitions.
 She also worked as an assistant to papermaker Mary Hark through the Design Studies program in the School of Human Ecology.
 With Professor Hark, she developed a semester-long, situated learning project for students, titled Understanding Place as Inspiration for Sustainable Design: Place, Paper, Product.

-Previously, she was employed as arts program manager for the UW Arts Institute, as multimedia designer at the Center on Education and Work, and as a freelance media and event producer for a wide range of clients in both the non-profit and commercial realms.
+Previously, she was employed as arts program manager for the Division of the Arts, as multimedia designer at the Center on Education and Work, and as a freelance media and event producer for a wide range of clients in both the non-profit and commercial realms.

 Angela is also an experienced teacher having worked with students at all levels, in community-based settings and higher ed classrooms.
 Most recently, she’s taught workshops at Madison Children’s Museum, through Madison Public Library’s Bubbler Program, and for ArtWorking, an organization serving artists with cognitive disabilities.
 At the SARAS 2014 Conference, Imagining resilience: Art-science collaboration for sustainability, held in Maldonado, Uruguay, Angela led creative process exercises for an audience of international attendees.